heartjs/heart/README.md

 Lightweight isolated business logic processor for monolith projects.

-Built with `event sourcing` pattern in mind this library will help you build reliable logic with the help of `Domain Driven Design`.
+Built with `event sourcing` pattern in mind.
+This library will help you build reliable logic with the help of `Domain Driven Design`.

 ## Motivation